 The 17th century brought widespread destruction of the city, caused by wars with the Cossacks and the Swedes and due to epidemics.
 After the partitions of Poland, Lublin found itself first in the Austrian Empire, but after the Napoleonic wars it passed into Russian hands.
 Following World War I Lublin returned to Poland, and for a short period was the capital of the newly reborn state of Poland.
 Soon after this event came the establishing of the Catholic University of Lublin (KUL).

 Under Nazi occupation during World War II, many citizens of Lublin, especially Jews, were killed at the local concentration camp in Majdanek, a suburb of the city.
-Two Jewish districts (Podzamcze, located around the castle, and the western suburb of Wieniawa) were razed to the ground.
+Two Jewish districts (Podzamcze, located around the castle, and the western suburb of Wieniawa) were razed to the ground, but Jewish heritage in Lublin hasn’t been forgotten.

 In 1944 Lublin was again briefly the capital of Poland, when Polish communists created a government there, later taking control over the whole country.
 The second university was founded and a programme of rapid industrialisation was introduced.
 In 1980 the workers from Lublin and nearby Swidnik factories went on strike over the price of meat, an event that started the wave of strikes that led to the emergence of Solidarity.